Parallel Increment

 • And, finally, the ghost function itself, ghost_steps, now specified abstractly in terms of the relationship between refine, aspec and pts_to x—it says, effectively, that once x has been updated, the abstract predicates refine and aspec can be updated too.

 Having generalized incr, we’ve now shifted the work to the caller.
-But, incr, now verified once and for all, can be used with many different callers just by instantiating it difference.
+But, incr, now verified once and for all, can be used with many different callers just by instantiating it differently.
 For example, if we wanted to do a three-way parallel increment, we could reuse our incr as is.
 Whereas, our first take would have to be completely revised, since incr_left and incr_right assume that there are only two ghost references, not three.

 Here’s one way to instantiate incr, proving the same specification as add2.